archit-sagar-unbxd/search-JS-library/docs/configurations/urlConfig.md

 ---

 ## pageSizeParam
 The `pageSizeParam` configuration allows you to control the number of products fetched in each API call within the Unbxd search SDK.
 This feature is particularly useful in tailoring the browsing experience for users by determining how many products are displayed on a single page.

-The configuration consists of the following options:
+{: .note }
+> `seoFriendlyUrl` must be **true** for this to work.

 **Sample Code**
 ```js